Tomas00217/MedicalReportsGenerator/reports_format.md

 ## **About**

-The following document serves as a documentation of how to write a dictionary for the Medical Records Generator application.
+The following document serves as a documentation of how to write a dictionary for the Medical Reports Generator application.

 ## **Creating dictionary**

 ### **Setup**

 **Format**\
-The medical records generator works only with dictionaries written using the **json** format.
+The medical reports generator works only with dictionaries written using the **json** format.

 **Name**\
 The file name should correspond to the language code of the language the dictionary is written for.
 Language codes can be found at: https://www.fincher.org/Utilities/CountryLanguageList.shtml